SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 # 53. - Aura of Perseverance (V) level 4 Abjuration [Concentration]

 Purifying energy radiates from you in an aura with a 30-foot radius.
 Until the spell ends, the aura moves with you, centered on you.
-Each non-hostile creature in the aura (including you) can't become diseased, has resistance to poison damage, and has advantage on saving throws against effects that cause any of the following conditions: blinded, charmed, deafened, frightened, paralyzed, poisoned, and stunned.
+Each non-hostile creature in the aura, including you, can't become diseased, has resistance to poison damage, and has advantage on saving throws against effects that cause any of the following conditions: blinded, charmed, deafened, frightened, paralyzed, poisoned, and stunned.

 # 54. - Aura of Vivacity (V) level 4 Abjuration [Concentration]

 Life-preserving energy radiates from you in an aura with a 30-foot radius.
 Until the spell ends, the aura moves with you, centered on you.
-Each non-hostile creature in the aura including you has resistance to necrotic damage, and its hit point maximum can't be reduced.
+Each non-hostile creature in the aura, including you, has resistance to necrotic damage, and its hit point maximum can't be reduced.
 In addition, a non-hostile, living creature regains 1 hit point when it starts its turn in the aura with 0 hit points.

 # 55. - Brain Bulwark (V) level 4 Abjuration